dolphindb/Tutorials_EN/streaming_tutorial.md

 ```
 NODE1/pubTable/actionName_saveToDataWarehouse
 ```
-- offset：an integer indicating the position of the first message where the subscription begins.
-If it is unspecified, or is negative, or exceeds the number of rows in the streaming table, the subscription will start from the current row of the streaming table.
-The value of 'offset' always corresponds to the first row when the streaming table was created.
-If some rows are deleted due to cache size limit, they are still taken into account when deciding where to start the subscription.
+- offset: an integer indicating the position of the first message where the subscription begins.
+A message is a row of the streaming table.
+The offset is relative to the first row of the streaming table when it is created.
+If offset is unspecified, or -1, or above the number of rows of the streaming table, the subscription starts with the next new message.
+If offset=-2, the system will get the persisted offset on disk and start subscription from there.
+If some rows were cleared from memory due to cache size limit, they are still considered in determining where the subscription starts.
--

 The following example illustrates the role of 'offset'.
 We write 100 rows of data to 'pubTable' and create 3 subscriptions topics:
 ```
 share streamTable(10000:0,`timestamp`temperature, [TIMESTAMP,DOUBLE]) as pubTable